samsaara/agentic_job_search/README.md

 1. set appropriate `kwargs` to the `run` function in [main.py](src/programmatic_job_search/main.py)
 2. run `uv run run_manual` to get the job reports programmatically.

+Optionally, you can also run `python src/programmatic_job_search/main.py [--help]` for more info on params.

 _(You can also of course use an ollama model as your crew's LLM and run the agentic workflow.
 All you need to do is set the credentials in `.env` and change the provider to `OLLAMA`)_.